opengeos/maplibre-gl-components/README.md

 - **StacSearchControl** - Search and visualize STAC items from public catalogs (Earth Search, Planetary Computer)
 - **MeasureControl** - Measure distances and areas on the map with multiple unit options
 - **BookmarkControl** - Save and restore map views with localStorage persistence
+- **PrintControl** - Export the map as PNG, JPEG, or PDF with optional title overlay
 - **Zoom-based Visibility** - Show/hide components at specific zoom levels with `minzoom`/`maxzoom`
 - **React Support** - First-class React components and hooks
 - **TypeScript** - Full type definitions included